caotians1/BabyAIPlusPlus/README.md

 ## Customize BabyAI++ Levels
 You could also define your own environments with descriptive texts and varying dynamics.
-Here is an example for creating `PutNextLocalDynamics_Medium` examples:
+Here is an example for creating `PutNextLocalDynamics_Medium` Level:
 ```
 # define dynamics setting
 class Level_PutNextDynamics_Medium_Train(DynamicsLevel, Level_PutNext):